Khan/wonder-blocks/packages/wonder-blocks-data/src/components/data.md

-The `Data` component is the frontend piece of our data architecture that most folks will use if not using hooks.
+The `Data` component is the frontend piece of our data architecture.
 It describes a data requirement in terms of a handler and an identifier.
 It also has props to govern hydrate behavior as well as loading and client-side request behavior.

 The handler is responsible for fulfilling the request when asked to do so.